paradiselabs-ai/TerML/Brainstorming ideas for TerML features/TerML - Features, Commands, AI.kanban.md

 - Analyze - Perform code analysis and receive AI- Powered improvement suggestions.
 - Test - Generate unit tests for your project
 - Deps - Let AI manage your project dependencies
+- AI integration - TerML is made to be installed into your global PATH for terminal usage, to be able to continue to help you after creating different virtual environmemnts, however you can choose to only install it in a single venv.

 ## Commands